Joel-Mathew-777/ea-fivetran-partnership/README.md

 #### Fast, Non-Blocking Monitoring
 All URLs are checked in parallel using Promise.all, ensuring that multiple site checks don't create bottlenecks.
 This concurrent approach significantly reduces total monitoring time compared to sequential checking.

+### 6. Design Choices

+#### State Management Strategy

+The Website Status Monitor employs React's `useState` hook for managing component state, a deliberate architectural decision based on the component's structure and requirements.

+**Implementation Overview:**

+The component manages three pieces of local state:
+- **Status Data (`data`):** Stores API response containing website checks, timestamps, and metrics
+- **Loading State (`loading`):** Manages loading indicators during API calls
+- **Modal Visibility (`isOpen`):** Controls the status modal display

+**Rationale for useState:**

+This approach is optimal for the Status Monitor because the component maintains a self-contained architecture.
+All state is created, updated, and consumed within the same component, with no data sharing required across other parts of the application.
+The component directly renders all UI elements inline, including the floating button and modal, eliminating the need for prop passing.

+**Alternative Approaches Considered:**

+- **Context API (useContext):** While useful for avoiding prop drilling across deeply nested components, the Status Monitor has a flat hierarchy with no intermediate components passing props they don't use.
+Context would introduce unnecessary complexity without solving any existing problems.

+- **Redux/Redux Toolkit:** Enterprise-level state management solutions like Redux are designed for applications with complex global state requirements, multiple interconnected components, and sophisticated state orchestration needs.
+The Status Monitor's isolated functionality doesn't warrant this overhead.

+**Key Benefits:**

+- **No Prop Drilling:** The component's flat structure means props aren't passed through intermediate layers
+- **Simplified Maintenance:** All state logic is co-located, making the component easy to understand and modify
+- **Zero External Dependencies:** Keeps the bundle size minimal and reduces complexity

+**Future Scalability:**

+Should the application evolve to require status data across multiple disconnected components (such as displaying in the navbar, dashboard, and footer simultaneously), migration to Context API or Redux would be straightforward without breaking existing functionality.

 ---